 - Commercial auto liability insurance covers company-owned vehicles and the expenses or lawsuits that may occur while they’re driven.

-- Abuse and molestation liability insurance helps to protect the daycare business against fines, legal fees, or medical expenses in case one of the employees is accused of sexually abusing a child in the business’ care.
+- Abuse and molestation liability insurance helps protect the daycare business against fines, legal fees, or medical expenses if one of the employees is accused of sexually abusing a child in the business’ care.

-- Property insurance covers the property owned by the business, and may extend to indoor equipment, outdoor equipment, and the building itself.
+- Property insurance covers the business’s property and may extend to indoor equipment, outdoor equipment, and the building itself.